Ardrasal/GeoData-Django/README.md

     **Problem:**

-    I needed to figure out how to get the latitude and longitude data saved through the LatLong Model, so it could then be serialized and written to a json (or geojson) api endpoint.
+    I needed to figure out how to get the latitude and longitude data saved through the LatLong Model, so it could then be serialized and written to a JSON (or GeoJSON) API endpoint.

     **Solution:**

-    I used the csv DictReader to isolate lat and long, and create model objects.
-Then used the ModelSerializer class to manipulate the serialization, and send it through the ListAPIView to return the GeoJSON data in the api endpoint.
+    I used the CSV DictReader to isolate lat and long, and create model objects.
+Then used the ModelSerializer class to manipulate the serialization, and send it through the ListAPIView to return the GeoJSON data in the API endpoint.

 5) DELETE LARGE NUMBER OF TEST OBJECTS

     **Problem:**

-    109k+ model objects were created during testing, that needed to be deleted before creating from the full csv file of 3 million + objects.
+    109k+ model objects were created during testing, that needed to be deleted before creating from the full CSV file of 3 million + objects.

     **Solution:**